 Are you interesting in yurt glamping near Yosemite National Park?
 Check out our Yurt experience at Yosemite Lakes RV Resort and why we stayed there again.

 Visiting many of the iconic National Parks with our kids is one of our travel goals.
-We took our first trip to Yosemite National Park last summer and had a blast.
+We took our first trip to Yosemite National Park a couple years ago and we had a blast.

 Yosemite Lodging Options

-Unfortunately, we started planning our trip about 8 months out which meant there wasn’t any lodging available.
+Unfortunately, we started planning our trip about 8 months out which meant there wasn’t any lodging available in the park.
 I could plug in individual dates and find one night here and there but nothing was available for the full length of our stay.
 Basically, we were out of luck.

 Lodging Near Yosemite National Park

 So I started researching lodging outside of Yosemite Valley and Yosemite National Park.
 Luckily the National Parks Service shares a few different Yosemite locations to consider near Yosemite National Park.
 Also, Google is your friend. 😉

 I really wanted a ‘National Parks’ experience.
 What that meant, I don’t know.
 I knew that I didn’t want to stay at a chain hotel or camp in a tent.

 Camping in a tent may be a ‘National Parks’ experience for some people but we were flying to San Jose and our luggage space would be limited.
 Plus we aren’t camping people and don’t own any camping gear.
 So camping was out.

 I found Yosemite Lakes RV Resort, a Thousand Trails campground to be just about perfect for our needs.
 It’s located just a few miles from the West gate of the park entrance.
 They rent RV sites, tent sites, and a limited number of cabins, and unique yurt rentals.
 They offer plenty of family lodging options, everyone has their own site and space.